 Yes.
 FEMA can help you with your hotel bill.
 In some cases, FEMA will pay the hotel bill for you.
 You can check for a list of those hotels at Transitional Sheltering Assistance (TSA) Program – Participating Hotel List.
 If your hotel is not a participating hotel, save your hotel bill receipts to ask for FEMA reimbursement after you check out.

-See www.DisasterAssistance.gov and Commonly Asked Questions About FEMA's Housing Assistance Program, and Baker Botts's Harvey Crisis Response Guide.
+See www.DisasterAssistance.gov, Commonly Asked Questions About FEMA's Housing Assistance Program, and Baker Botts's Harvey Crisis Response Guide.

 Can FEMA help me with rent?